Banksy’s Art Buff – The Folkestone Plinth

 From mid-September to the end of 2020, 10 plinths were located around Folkestone.
 The public were encouraged to exhibit their lockdown creations on the plinths for all to see.
 Creative Folkestone wanted residents and visitors to find a plinth and to use them to display their artistic talents and special objects in celebration of Folkestone, community and creativity.

 Earlier in the year, due to the Covid19 pandemic, Creative Folkestone were forced to postpone the 2020 Folkestone Triennial.
-Quarterhouse, the charity’s theatre, is currently closed.
+Quarterhouse, the charity’s theatre, was also closed.
 However, Creative Folkestone is always coming up with ways to be creative, communicate and celebrate art in the town.

 Chief Executive Alastair Upton said “Folkestone is creative.
 The people of this town never cease to inspire me and the work that we do here at Creative Folkestone.
 By returning the Banksy to the Creative Quarter and presenting The Plinth and after everything that has happened this year we are proud to be offering space for people to get creative once again.
 Folkestone loved the Banksy, with the woman pondering the empty plinth.
 I can’t wait to see what people place there for her and everyone else to see.”